-The Scottish Government’s Community and Renewable Energy Scheme (CARES) offers a range of financial support to local energy projects.
-The main funding streams for new applicants are:
+The Scottish Government’s Community and Renewable Energy Scheme (CARES) supports communities to engage with, participate in and benefit from the energy transition to net zero emissions.
+CARES is managed by Local Energy Scotland and offers a range of financial support to local energy projects.

 This page outlines the funding support that is available to get your local energy project up and running, including CARES funding available now.